thatmissedsemicolon/Project-Csharp/README.md

 For iOS: Select the desired iOS simulator/device.
 4. Build and Run the App
 Press F5 or click on the Start Debugging button to build and launch the app on your selected target.

+📦 Required NuGet Packages

+For this project, we utilize several essential NuGet packages to enhance its functionality:

+1. Newtonsoft.Json
+Used for JSON serialization and deserialization.

+bash
+Copy code
+Install-Package Newtonsoft.Json
+2. System.Net.Http
+This namespace contains the HttpClient class for sending HTTP requests and receiving HTTP responses from a URI.

+Note: Starting with .NET Core and .NET 5, System.Net.Http is part of the .NET runtime, meaning you don't need to install an additional package for it.

 💡 Tips